Revision Date: 09 August 2017

 The Office of Procurement will utilize these forms in determining whether or not the University will continue to use a particular vendor.

-Payments for the following goods and services are not authorized to be paid with University funds.
-Purchase of these items made with approved exceptions should not be processed with a purchase order.
+Payments for the following goods and services are not authorized to be paid with university funds.
+Purchase of these items require written approval prior written approval of the CFO and the University Attorney, and should not be processed with a purchase order.

 - Charitable donations

 - Gift certificates to non-UTA employees over $100: gift certificates for UTA employees may not be purchased regardless of the value.

 - Tours, golf tickets, sporting events, or movies, or laundry, except when acquired by the Athletics Department

 - Student tuition, application fees, or other student expenses